mjordan/islandora_workbench_docs/docs/user_management.md

  - 'view the administration theme'
 ```

 Once you have imported the role configuration, confirm that the role is showing up in Drupal by visiting Administration > People > Roles (`/admin/people/roles`).
 If "Workbench user" is in the list of available roles, it is ready to assign to your Workbench user.
-Unless the role is lacking any additional permissions required by your Drupal, you can now specify the user with this new role in your configuration file instead of an admin-role user.
 Don't forget to include `use_workbench_permissions: true` in your Workbench config file.